Bylaws of the Clinical Legal Education Association

 6. to promote the interests of clinical teachers.

 Section 2.
 Limitations on the Association’s Activities: The Association shall not carry on any activity not permitted to be carried on:

 1. by an organization exempt from federal income tax under §501(c)(3) of the Internal Revenue Code (or the corresponding provision of any future federal tax code); or

 2. by an organization contributions to which are deductible under §170(c)(2) of the Internal Revenue Code of 1986 (or the corresponding provision of any future federal tax code).

 Article III: Members

 Section 1.
-Two Classes of Members: The Association shall have two classes of members: full members and associate members.
+Three Classes of Members: The Association shall have three classes of members: full members, associate members, and emeritus members.
 The Board of Directors shall have full power to determine and change the qualifications for membership in each category and will be responsible for notifying the Association of such changes in a timely manner.

 Section 2.
 Full Member Qualifications: Persons who are engaged or have been engaged in legal education in any capacity, and have paid their annual dues are qualified for full membership.
 Dues for full membership will be greater than those for associate members and will entitle the individual to seek election as a Director or Officer and such other benefits as the Board may determine.
 A person who would otherwise qualify to be an associate member may elect to be a full member upon payment of the annual dues for full members.